 Green tea contains caffeine and tannins (that are acidic), but it has an alkalizing effect when digested by the body.

 What are the benefits of green tea with lemon?

-In addition to the benefits we saw, the combination would also have higher levels of vitamin C that takes care of your immune needs.
-Lemon also improves digestion.
+In addition to the benefits we saw, the combination would also have higher levels of vitamin C, and hydration from the lemon juice can bolster immunity.
+Lemon may also improve digestion.